Melanie Eberhardt - Artist

 The finished drawing

-We worked through a series of rough doodles the only direction Matt offered ‘it could be a little more abstract’.
+I worked through a series of rough doodles the only direction Matt offered ‘it could be a little more abstract’.
 Music to my ears!
-We settled on a composition then quick approval on a finished line drawing and we were ready to start muraling.
+We settled on a composition then quick approval on a finished line drawing and we were ready to work onsight.

 I partnered with an artist friend, Kathy Duke.
-Kathy’s work is very different from mine, but that didn’t matter.
 I knew that she knew how to hold a brush, and apply color and was confident she could execute in my style.
 Kathy also had experience with large pieces and offered many time saving suggestions.

 Math Sucks